mnospacd/hausaufgaben./README.md

 >In English: "homework."

 I created this app only for my class, because no teacher is properly using our online school platform **"Lanis"**  _(like writing fucking homework in this stupid platform)_.
 There are some teachers which are using the platform properly, but most not.
+There are also other reasons, many forget their passwords and the platform is just crab shit, but there is an app which is better for using the platform ([check here](https://github.com/Baumlaeufer0815/sph-planner)), but this app has its own problems.

 Since I made this app only for my class, the code is no the best, I am also a beginner in Flutter.